 “That was when Steve (Harold Stephens) was getting his schooner Third Sea built.”

-“Yes and my family and I were living aboard the Choy Lee yawl, Restless Wind.
-Can’t believe we survived without running water, refrigeration, even electricity all those years.”
+“Yes, and my family and I were living aboard the Choy Lee yawl, Restless Wind.
+Can’t believe we survived without running water, refrigeration, or even electricity all those years.”

-Peggy smiled demurely.
-“Yes those were the days.
-Wonderful memories and would love to return to Singapore soon to see what has changed.”
+“Yes, those were the days.
+Wonderful memories.
+Would love to return to Singapore soon to see what has changed.”

 “I hear that the Yacht Club has moved from the reclaimed mangrove swamp to a modern facility closer to the channel,” I added.